TEALSK12/apcsa-public/curriculum/Unit5/Lesson-503.md

 - **Roll of tape/glue stick** for each group
 - **1 large, 1 medium, and 2 small sticky notes** for each group
 - **1 blank sheet of paper** for each group
-- Teacher access to CS Awesome **[Unit 5 Lesson 07 Static Variables and Methods Lesson Plan]** (sign up at https://sites.google.com/css.edu/csawesome/teacher-materials)
+- Teacher access to CS Awesome **[Unit 5 Lesson 07 Static Variables and Methods Lesson Plan]** Sign up at [CS Awesome AP CSA Java Curriculum]
 <!--
 Not available as of 11/14/19
   - Access to Dr. Nguyen **[Static Variables and Methods]** slide deck